chrisdongwon/Algebra1-Review-LoyolaSummer23/docs/_posts/2023-07-12-final-information.markdown

 katex: True
 ---

-The Final Exam will be on **Thursday, 13 June 2023** and it will last the entire class period of 75 minutes.
+The Final Exam will be on **Thursday, 13 July 2023** and it will last the entire class period of 75 minutes.

 The exam will consist of at least one problem per unit.
 Units 1 through 14 will be covered.